 The Conejo Valley Unified School District urges parents to make sure their children attend school regularly and to schedule medical and other appointments after school or during school holidays.
-The district also asks that travel or other absences be avoided during the time school is in session.
-The higher the district's daily attendance rate, the more a student will learn and the greater the amount of funding that the district will receive from the state for classroom instruction and academic programs.
+The district also asks that travel or other

 The school calendar is designed to minimize problems for families which plan vacations around traditional holiday periods, and thereby minimize student absences.
 Following an absence, a student is required to bring a written excuse from home when returning to school.
 Illnesses, and doctor and dental appointments are considered excused absences.
 Absences without a written excuse are recorded as unexcused.